 Other resources and opportunities to enhance your time at Binghamton

 Thinking about studying abroad?
-The Office of International Programs offers expert
+The Office of International Education and Global Initiatives

-advice on available programs and their areas of study.
-It's never too soon to begin
+offers expert advice on available programs and their areas of study.
+It's never too

 National Student Exchange (NSE)